AlaskaAirlines/auro-card/docs/partials/api.md

 ### Navigation

-The `auro-card` custom element, with its `href` attribute, creates a `auro-hyperlink` element to web pages, files, email addresses, locations in the same page, or anything else a URL can address.
+The `<auro-card>` custom element, with its `href` attribute, creates a `auro-hyperlink` element to web pages, files, email addresses, locations in the same page, or anything else a URL can address.
 The second example illustrates the accessible icon when using the `target` attribute.

 Additionally notice the navigation card with the QR code icon.
-See in this example how the CSS part of `imageWrapper` was used to add additional margin spacing to the top of the icon placement.
+See in this example how the `variant="inset-stretch"` was used to add additional margin spacing to the top and bottom of the content placement in the card.

 <div class="exampleWrapper">
 <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/navigation.html) -->